-- System initialization files, which you use to initialize and control the system's run levels - National language directories, which you use to supply support for language-specific and country-specific programs - Internationalization features, which you tailor to support programmers and users developing and running programs for international audiences - System time zone directories and envrionment variables, which you use to administer local and worldwide time zone information on your system - System security tasks, which you employ to administer the security policy of your organization - · Performance monitors, which you set up and use to measure diverse aspects of system performance - Power manager elements, which you set up and use to control power consumption in Energy Star-compliant peripherals and processors
+- System initialization files, which you use to initialize and control the system's run levels - National language directories, which you use to supply support for language-specific and country-specific programs - Internationalization features, which you tailor to support programmers and users developing and running programs for international audiences - System time zone directories and environment variables, which you use to administer local and worldwide time zone information on your system - System security tasks, which you employ to administer the security policy of your organization - Performance monitors, which you set up and use to measure diverse aspects of system performance - The Class Scheduler provides you with a method of controlling the execution of tasks or applications, by restricting the length of time that they can access the processor (CPU) - Power manager elements, which you set up and use to control power consumption in Energy Star-compliant peripherals and processors

-4.1 Identifying and Modifying the System Initialization Files
+4.1 Identifying and Modifying System Initialization Files

 To define and customize the system environment, you modify certain initialization files that specify and control processes and run levels.
-Digital UNIX provides you with default files that define the available run levels and the processes associated with each run level.
+Tru64 UNIX provides you with default files that define the available run levels and the processes associated with each run level.
 You can easily change or customize the system environment by using these files as templates.
 In addition, if you support internationalization standards, you must be familiar with the structure and requirements of the corresponding files on your system.

-This section describes the Digital UNIX software and provides instructions for identifying, using, and modifying the files that initialize and control the system environment.
+This section describes the Tru64 UNIX software and provides instructions for identifying, using, and modifying the files that initialize and control the system environment.
 To understand and utilize available functionality, you should familiarize yourself with the init program and the specific files and commands associated with the program.
 Refer to the init(8) reference page for a description of the program and its behavior.

 Before you make any changes to the system initialization files, you should examine the default setup, evaluate the needs of your system, and make a copy of the entire set of default files.
 Taking precautions is wise when making changes to system files or to files that alter the working environment.
-If you discover that your modifications do not create the environment that you intended, you can reinstate the default files while you fix the problems in your customization.
+If you discover that your modifications do not create the environment that you intended, you can reinstate the default files while you fix the problems in your customized environment.